 15. The schedule isn’t modified to reflect the project changes agreed with the client

 Frequently projects have changes and variations which are outside the control of the contractor.
 These variations should be agreed with the client and they should be included in a new construction schedule.
 These changes could be delays, additional tasks or reduced durations.
-This revised schedule must be agreed with the client to ensure that the project is working to a schedule that accurately reflects the latest project information.
+This revised schedule must be agreed with the client to ensure that the project is working on a schedule that accurately reflects the latest project information.

 16. The schedule doesn’t reflect the chosen methods of construction